Brandonbr1/Do-Anything-/README.md

 # Do-Anything

-Allows you do do anything just with liability
+Allows you do do anything just just like wtfpl just with liability and no swearing?
+If that deturs people from this license